James-Fleming12/EvidentialHDC/docs/robust_iterations.md

 | car naive-gain | crosstalk | -0.099 (hurt) | **+0.141** (helps) |
 | sidewalk naive-gain | crosstalk | +0.078 | **+0.201** |

-**Q1 — what made crosstalk better: the update stopped destroying the classes it now finds.** The naive-gain flipped for car (-0.099 -> +0.141) and more than doubled for sidewalk (+0.078 -> +0.201), with car's LP recall up (0.40 -> 0.48) and feat_cos up (0.52 -> 0.88).
+**Q1.
+What made crosstalk better: the update stopped destroying the classes it now finds.** The naive-gain flipped for car (-0.099 -> +0.141) and more than doubled for sidewalk (+0.078 -> +0.201), with car's LP recall up (0.40 -> 0.48) and feat_cos up (0.52 -> 0.88).
 The SupCon anchoring made the minority classes findable and prototype-safe under crosstalk, which is exactly the wall the earlier iterations measured.

-**Q2 — what made fog worse: the anchoring erased car's recoverable shift.** The fog oracle drop is dominated by car (0.303 -> 0.148, -0.155), whose fog features were pulled from a shifted, recoverable direction (dir-retention 0.37, far from clean) onto the clean car anchor (dir-retention 0.87, feat_cos 0.32 -> 0.83).
+**Q2.
+What made fog worse: the anchoring erased car's recoverable shift.** The fog oracle drop is dominated by car (0.303 -> 0.148, -0.155), whose fog features were pulled from a shifted, recoverable direction (dir-retention 0.37, far from clean) onto the clean car anchor (dir-retention 0.87, feat_cos 0.32 -> 0.83).
 Re-estimating